mecramer/formik-complete-examples/README.md

   2. uses the name attribute to hook up with the Formik state
   3. by default, will render an input element
 * ErrorMessage - behind the scenes, takes care of producing error message for the particular field indicated by the name prop, only if the field has been visited and an error exists
+* FastField - this component is mainly meant for performance optimization.
+Recommended for consideration if your form has more than 30 fields or very complex validation requirements.
+When using this, the field only re-renders when that particular field changes.
+It should only be considered if a field is independent of all other fields and doesn't rely on thinbgs like isValidating, submitCount..